gshanemiller/rdpmc/doc/pmu.md

 # MSR Read/Write

 Under Linux the MSR registers are read or written per CPU HW core.
 Therefore you must know your HW core ahead of time.
 See prerequisites: pin your code under test to a HW core before starting PMU work.
-The run all PMU code in the same thread.
+Then run all PMU code in the same thread.

 A MSR register is accessed by reading or writing against the system file `/dev/cpu/<hw-core#>/msr`.
 This file is